bopen-tools

 skill-publish

-This skill should be used when the user asks to "publish a plugin", "release a plugin", "bump plugin version", "update a Claude Code plugin", "publish skills", or mentions plugin publishing, plugin release, or skill distribution.
-Handles version bumping, changelog updates, git workflow, and publishing for both Claude Code plugins and standalone Agent Skills.
+This skill should be used when the user asks to "publish a plugin", "release a plugin", "bump plugin version", "update a Claude Code plugin", "update a Codex plugin", "publish skills", or mentions plugin publishing, plugin release, or skill distribution.
+Handles synchronized host manifests, changelog and README updates, git workflow, cache refresh, and standalone Agent Skills.

 statusline-setup